douglasgreen/pagemaker/dev/doc/css_comparisons.md

 # CSS Comparisons

+## Comparing PageMaker and unorganized CSS

+The typical system of CSS is to provide no well-described system of organization at all.
+I like to call this approach "random piles of random styles in random files".
+Such a system is easy to describe as "just do whatever" but then you end up with a large indescribable pile of whatever.

+CSS makes this condition especially bad because it is disorganized by definition.
+Any selector can limitlessly style any tag which is the definition of spaghetti code.

+PageMaker greatly improves on this by having an organized system of defining CSS selectors and separating them into files.
+The previous systems to organize CSS did nearly as much.
+But pagemaker generalizes the system to the definition of widgets, which are independent units of CSS, JS, and HTML templates all similarly well-organized.

 ## Comparing PageMaker and OOCSS

 [Object-oriented CSS (OOCSS)](https://github.com/stubbornella/oocss/wiki) is a method of organizing CSS introduced by Nicole Sullivan in 2009.
 According to Sullivan's design, a CSS object is comprised of: